Aarhus University Seal

 Simulation exercises

-Evaluation will be based on an oral exam and a written report, centered on a design study you will develop, incorporating one or more photonic devices.
+Assessment is based on an oral exam and a written report centered on a design study incorporating photonic integrated circuits.

-• December 12 (Thursday): Deadline to submit your final report (5 pages)
+December 10 (Wednesday, week 50): Deadline to submit your final report

-For those that would like to attend the exam, please send your abstract and report to Nicolas Volet by email before the above deadlines.
+Students wishing to be examined this semester must submit their abstract and report to Nick Volet by email before the above deadlines.

 Storage